apollographql/apollo-client/docs/source/why-apollo.md

 description: Why choose Apollo Client to manage your data?
 ---

+Data management shouldn't have to be so difficult!
+If you're wondering how to simplify managing remote and local data in your React application, then you've came to the right place.
+Through practical examples inspired by our [example app](https://codesandbox.io/s/nwz1jo7y1m), you'll learn how Apollo's intelligent caching and declarative approach to data fetching can help you iterate faster while writing less code.
+Let's jump right in! 🚀

 <h2 title="declarative-data">Declarative data fetching</h2>

 With Apollo's declarative approach to data fetching, all of the logic for retrieving your data, tracking loading and error states, and updating your UI is encapsulated in a single Query component.
 This encapsulation makes composing your Query components with your presentational components a breeze!
 Let's see what this looks like in practice with React Apollo: